iL0g1c/OspreyEyes-Remastered/src/tools/callsign-network-visualizer/README.md

 - Connected components are assigned a shared color palette and rendered with a gradient so that neighboring accounts remain visually related.

 Because everything is handled client-side, no user information leaves the machine where the file is loaded.

+If a dataset contains zero overlapping callsigns (or the filters hide every overlap), the status bar now makes that explicit so you know the missing links are a data issue rather than a rendering problem.
+Try lowering the "Minimum callsigns per node" or raising the "Maximum accounts per callsign" threshold before assuming something is broken.

 ### Offline dependency